Skip to main content

 Rachio 3 Smart Sprinkler Controller

 The Rachio 3 Smart Sprinkler Controller earns 9.1 on the SHE Smart Irrigation Score — a weighted composite normalizing weather, zones, savings, ecosystem, and setup factors into one tier value.
-The 9.1 means: when a thunderstorm rolls in tomorrow afternoon, the controller skips your morning cycle without you opening the app — and when the storm misses your block but hits the next zip code over, the hyperlocal data still delivers watering on time.
-The ecosystem coefficient (9.5) means an Apple HomeKit user gets native control alongside an Alexa user in the same household, which no other controller pulls off.
+The 9.1 means: when a thunderstorm rolls in tomorrow afternoon, the controller skips your morning cycle without you opening the app — and when the storm misses your block but hits the next zip code, the hyperlocal data still delivers watering on time.
+Its native HomeKit lets an Apple user share control with an Alexa user in one household, which the rivals here can't.

 What We Love

-- Only controller in this roundup with native Apple HomeKit support alongside Alexa and Google Home
+• Native Apple HomeKit support alongside Alexa and Google Home — rare among smart sprinkler controllers

 What Could Be Better